 The spice can contribute to healthy digestion as a result of its antioxidant and anti-inflammatory properties.

 Turmeric is used in Ayurvedic medicine as a digestive healing agent.
-Western medicine has now begun to study how turmeric can help with gut inflammation and gut permeability, two measures of digestive efficiency.
+Western medicine has now

 The spice is even being explored as a treatment for irritable bowel syndrome (IBS).